 Common Mistakes to Avoid While Gaining Weight

-- Not tracking progress: Use weekly weigh-ins and photos.
+- Not tracking progress: Use weekly weigh-ins and photos to stay accountable.

 - Not enough protein: Include eggs, meat, and daal in most meals.